Biehrer/ecg-analyzer/README.md

 Make sure the shaders (files inside the /Resources directory) are inside the BUILD directory you created with CMake.
 The expected path to this directory is printed to the console.
 Make sure the files are there.

+Many of these steps won't be required when CMake is completely setup for this project